 Since you are nearby, why not pay a visit to Wilhelma, the zoological botanical garden in Stuttgart?
 It’s open early and you might even have it mostly to yourself that way.
 Take a stroll among the lush gardens and admire animals from all over the world.

 If you are really keen on seeing sea lions trained, stay until 11am.
 Of special interest are the young snow leopards and cimitar oryx, which were born in 2019.
 Plus, there’s a monkey house and wonderfully lush gardens to admire.

-In case you want to retake the blue tour of the Hop On Hop Off bus, you can take the bus from Wilhelma at 10:41AM.
+In case you want to retake the blue tour of the Hop On Hop Off bus, you can take the bus from the stop at Wilhelma at 10:41AM.
 Or, you can get back on the S Bahn to Schlossplatz and catch the green line (only operating on weekdays and holidays).

 From there, get to the Marienplatz (the end stop).
 In summer, the Italian Renaissance gardens of the Municipal Lapidarium are open to the public.
 They feel like a fairy tale landscape with enchanting sculptures in the midst of green trees and colourful flowers.

 Then, either take the Hop On Hop Off bus up on the hill or walk up the stairs yourself.
 It takes only 20 minutes.
 Welcome to the city park Karlshöhe.